Wound Healing and Hyperbaric Medicine

 That wound could develop into a chronic, non-healing wound.
 And left untreated, it could cause serious, even permanent damage.

 That's why we created the Wound Healing and Hyperbaric Medicine Center at University of Maryland Baltimore Washington Medical Center.
-This state-of-the-art, outpatient resource is a specialized wound care facility with three hyperbaric oxygen chambers and six treatment areas that provide the most advanced techniques available.
+The center is divided into two sections: a hyperbaric treatment area that is comprised of three monoplace hyperbaric oxygen chambers and a wound clinic with six treatment areas that provide the most advanced wound care techniques available.

 We specialize in the treatment of chronic wounds and advanced conditions that have not responded to previous therapies.
 In addition to hyperbaric oxygen therapy (for conditions that qualify), the center also uses vascular studies, tissue culturing and pathology, revascularization, skin grafting and clinical or surgical debridement.